-Risk Management Standards, applicable to all Licensed Financial Institutions that provide credit facilities, was issued.
+To reinforce prudent risk management practices, a new Credit Risk Management Regulation and accompanying Standards, applicable to all Licensed Financial Institutions that provide credit facilities, was issued.
 This regulation strengthens the credit risk management requirements for LFIs towards improving financial resilience.